TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Code Snippets/LLM Prompts/Prompt RnR Reason Code 05 0-Main.md

 Provide your analysis in the following structured format:

-1. Category: [Exactly one of: No_BSM, Buyer_Received_WrongORDefective_Item, In_Transit, Delivered_Post_EDD, TrueDNR, TrueNOTR, Seller_Unable_To_Ship, BuyerCancellation, ReturnRequested, AddressChangeRequest, Invoice, Price_Discount, NoConfirmationFromBSM]
+1. Category: [Exactly one of: No_BSM, Buyer_Received_WrongORDefective_Item, In_Transit, TrueDNR, TrueNOTR, Delivered_Post_EDD, TruePDA, Seller_Unable_To_Ship, BuyerCancellation, ReturnRequested, AddressChangeRequest, Invoice, Price_Discount, NoConfirmationFromBSM]

 2. Confidence Score: [Number between 0.00 and 1.00]